hashdocs/hashdocs/README.md

 ---

-## Our tech stack
+### Tech stack

 Hashdocs is built entirely on open source tools.
 We’re deeply grateful to the contributors and maintainers of these tools for their incredible work.
 And we hope we can pay it forward

 **Architecture**

 - [Supabase](https://supabase.com/) is an open-source Firebase alternative with an incredible feature-rich backend-as-a-service.
 We use Supabase for our database, authentication, edge functions and storage
 - [NextJS](https://nextjs.org) is a React framework that provides hybrid static & server rendering, TypeScript support, smart bundling, route pre-fetching, and more.
-We use NextJS 13 (App router) for our frontend
+We use NextJS 13 (App router) for our frontend, hosted on [Vercel](https://vercel.com)

 **Packages**